 The bookstore was also established at several Indian railway stations on the South Indian Railway and the Southern Mahratta Railway.

-It is said that till the 1990s, Higginbotham’s was one of the biggest Indian bookstore, with not much competition.
+It is said that till the 1990s, Higginbotham’s was one of the biggest Indian bookstores, with not much competition.

 Image Credits: Google Images